An official website of the State of Georgia.

-The Georgia Division of Family & Children Services will hold a public hearing Wednesday, June 5, 2019 and Thursday, June 6, 2019 on the FY 2020 State Plan for the Community Services Block Grant (CSBG).
+The Georgia Division of Family and Children Services (DFCS) will hold a virtual public hearing in June.
+The purpose of this upcoming meeting is to formally review the FY 2022 State Plan for the Community Services Block Grant (CSBG).

 DFCS and the Mexican Consulate renewed their memorandum of understanding (MOU) aimed at improving child welfare outcomes.